ecw-jack/ecw-faq/docs/index.md

 Look at the `#map-status` and `#campaign-win-log` channels to get an idea of how long the campaigns last and what campaigns are currently in rotation.
 It will be Caucasus again within two weeks, be sure.

+### I was teamkilled!
+How do I report this? {: #teamkill }

+You don't need to report teamkills normally - the offending player will get [punished automatically](#penalty-system).
+(If you are teamkilled and you consider it a honest mistake or not your teammate's fault, you can [forgive](#forgive) your teammate.)

+If the other player is evading the penalty somehow, or griefing in some innovative way, go to the `#bans-and-reports` channel on the ECW Discord and start a new thread.
+It would probably be helpful to provide screenshots/recordings to demonstrate what happened.
+Look in the `#server-chat` channel for a log of game events.

 ### Will X mod be allowed (SU-17, F-104, etc)? {: #add-mod }
-NO. If you ask in Discord you will get timed out.
+No. If you ask in Discord you will get timed out.

 ### Will X Module be added in? {: #add-module }
-The F-4 and Mig-23 will be added in immediately barring any game-breaking bugs related to them.
+The Heatblur F-4 and Razbam Mig-23 will be added in immediately barring any game-breaking bugs related to them.
 Any other early-to-mid cold war plane (A-6, Mig-17, etc) will most likely be added in as well.
 ECW staff will only answer questions regarding new modules once they are available to purchase.

+The F-4 is expected to be extremely popular for a time after launch.
+It may initially be a restricted [credit aircraft](#credit-aircraft) with a nominal cost.

+### Will FC4 aircraft be added? {: #fc4 }
+Flaming Cliffs 2024 (FC4) will introduce new simplified versions of the F-5, F-86, and MiG-15.
+Server staff have made it clear these simplified versions of existing modules will _not_ be added to the server, in part because it's a huge chore to add the slots and find spawning locations for every airfield in each scenario.
+If FC4 evolves to include new simplified Cold War aircraft, these will probably be added, however.

+### Why did I see an Su-27? {: #su-27 }
+"...and it was at a Blue airbase?" or "...and I got kicked when I shot it down?"

+That's an A-4.
+If you don't have the [A-4 mod](aircraft/a-4.md) installed, you will see A-4s as Su-27s.

+### Why did I see an F-4E? {: #prerelease-f4 }
+"...has the Heatblur module been released early for ECW?"

+Those are AI F-4s [called in](#call-in) by other players for [SEAD](#sead-call-in) or [recon](#recon-call-in)

+### Why is the AH-64 in the server? {: #ah64-april-fools }
+The AH-64 Apache was introduced on 01 April 2024 as an [April Fools](#april-fools) experiment.
+It looks like it may be here to stay, as a stand-in for the Cobra.
+It cannot equip the FCR or radar-guided Hellfires.
+It is the only MFD aircraft on the server.

+### What's April Fools about? {: april-fools }
+The server staff use April Fools Day (April 01) to trial weird ideas temporarily and see how they affect the server.
+In 2023 it was to introduce the AIM-54 for the F-14A [credits aircraft](#credit-aircraft).
+In 2024 it was to introduce the [AH-64](#ah64-april-fools).

 ### Is Tacview supported? {: #tacview }
 No, it was disabled to save frames.

-### How to update to Open Beta {: #open-beta}
-Steam:

-1. Open Steam and go to your library
-2. Right click on DCS and select properties
-3. Select the betas tab and chose "openbeta - Public beta versions"
-4. Download the update.

-Standalone:

-1. Go into the dcs\bin folder
-2. Hold Lshift and right click somewhere in the folder
-3. Click on "open PowerShell window here"
-4. Type .\DCS_updater.exe update '@openbeta' and press enter
-5. Download the update

 ### What is combat logging? {: #combat-logging }